Dev-Adnani/sociable-app/README.md

 ##  Brief About App

 - A Mini Insta Clone !
-- Sociable is a Flutter Social Media App With Complete Backend And Scalability
+-  Sociable could be a Flutter Social Media App With Complete Backend And quantifiability.

 ## ⚙️ Tech-Stack
 The application is built entirely with Flutter.
 For the backend services, I have made use of Firebase.